 Your property will be a rent controlled tenancy if it requires a Certificate of Fitness and either

-- you don't have a Certificate of Fitness or
+- the council refused to issue a Certificate of Fitness for the property or

 - you have been served with a Notice of Unfitness by the council which has ended your Certificate of Fitness